Signed in as:

 Australia’s ‘lady of firsts', Nova was the first Aboriginal woman elected to Federal Parliament and the first Aboriginal Australian to win an Olympic Gold Medal.
 In 2020 she established the Nova Peris Foundation to support communities to be self-determining.
 She was recently honoured with a statue in Melbourne’s Federation Square, designed and sculpted by internationally renowned artists Gillie and Marc as part of their ‘Statues for Equality’ project.

-Online bookings are now open.
+Online bookings are open.
 Limited VIP tables, as well as individual, tables of ten, not-for-profit and student tickets available.

 Thank you to our Event Partner Port Waratah Coal Service for their ongoing support.